MoCoMakers/qt-panda/documentation/PC_GUI_LAYOUT.md

 **What it does:**
 Saves the current scan data to files for analysis, publication, or archiving.
 This creates both image files (PNG) and raw data files (TXT) so you have everything you need.

+**Default value:** Default file path prefix is **"./data/image"**.
+The system automatically appends a millisecond-precision timestamp to create unique filenames.

+**What gets saved:** The scan images (both ADC and DACZ) are saved as PNG files, and the raw data arrays are saved as TXT files.

 **Why it's essential:**
 Scan images are your primary data - you'll want to analyze them, compare them, include them in publications, and keep records.
 Saving immediately after a good scan ensures you don't lose the data.
 The raw data files allow you to reprocess images with different parameters, extract line profiles, or perform quantitative analysis.

 **How it works:**
 Enter a file path prefix (default: "./data/image").
-The system creates four files, all with the same timestamp:
+The system creates four files, all with the same millisecond-precision timestamp (e.g., `./data/image_adc_1234567890.txt`):
 - **`*_adc_*.txt`**: Raw ADC (current) values as a 2D array, one value per scan point
 - **`*_dacz_*.txt`**: Raw DACZ (height) values as a 2D array, one value per scan point
 - **`*_adc_*.png`**: PNG image of the ADC scan (current map)